kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_attest_artifact.md

 ## Synopsis

 Attest an artifact creation to a Kosli flow.
-The artifact SHA256 fingerprint is calculated (based on the `--artifact-type` flag) or can be provided directly (with the `--fingerprint` flag).
+The artifact SHA256 fingerprint is calculated (based on the `--artifact-type` flag and the artifact name/path argument) or can be provided directly (with the `--fingerprint` flag).
+This command requires access to a git repo to associate the artifact to the git commit it is originating from.
+You can optionally redact some of the git commit data sent to Kosli using `--redact-commit-info`

 ```shell
 kosli attest artifact {IMAGE-NAME | FILE-PATH | DIR-PATH} [flags]